 Balance blood sugar

-When a child is regularly snacking on refined carbohydrates, sweets, chocolate, fizzy drinks, juices and little or no fibre, protein and monounsaturated and polyunsaturated fats, to slow the glucose absorption, the levels of glucose in their blood will seesaw continually.
+When a individual is regularly snacking on refined carbohydrates, sweets, chocolate, fizzy drinks, juices and little or no fibre, protein and monounsaturated and polyunsaturated fats, to slow the glucose absorption, the levels of glucose in their blood will seesaw continually.
 This may cause fluctuations in their levels of activity, concentration, focus and behaviour, and impact on brain function and development9.

 Side effects?
 None reported